 Metro Detroit weather: Cooling off fast Sunday evening, still dry

 DETROIT – A Lakeshore Flood Advisory is in effect from 8 p.m.
-Sunday to 4 p.m.
-Monday.
+ET, Sunday, to 4 p.m.
+ET, Monday.

-Now that we have enjoyed a warm weekend, we must prepare for chillier and cooler weather.
+Now that we’ve enjoyed a warm weekend, we must prepare for chillier and cooler weather.
 Tonight gets chillier.
 Monday will be bright but cooler.
 The rest of the week is cool with some showers.
 Even frost is possible before the next seven days conclude.

 Sunday evening will be clear and cooler.
 Temperature fall through the 60s.
-After sunset, temperatures will be in the 50s, and they will keep dropping.
+After sunset, temps will be in the 50s, and they will keep dropping.

 Sunday night will be mostly clear and chilly.
 Furnaces will need to get started with overnight lows in the low 40s.
 North Zone and West Zone lows will be in the upper 30s in some neighborhoods.
 A brisk wind blows from the north at 6 to 12 mph.